gardener-attic/landscape-setup2/README.md

 This is the installation manual for a simple Gardener setup.
 It is part of the [landscape-setup-template](https://github.com/gardener/landscape-setup-template) project.
 You can find further information there.

+We do recommend this simplified setup for demonstration purposes only.
+For productive workloads we do recommend that all components (Gardener/Seed/Shoot) run in their own IaaS accounts and that network policies are enabled and properly tested on the seed clusters.

 # Prerequisites